-This brand new, 2-week course for experienced NGO staff is about how to increase the impact of what you do by making more effective use of media and by building a mutually beneficial relationship with local media.
+This new, 2-week course for experienced NGO staff is about how to increase the impact of what you do by making more effective use of media and by building a mutually beneficial relationship with local media.
 How do media work and how are they organised?
 And there is some hands-on experience too: learn how to create some audio and video content yourself!

 The May 2014 course is OPEN for applications

-The May 2014 course WILL BE OPEN for NFP scholarship applications from 1 August - 1 October 2013
+The May 2014 course is CLOSED for NFP scholarship applications

 The September 2014 course is OPEN for applications

-The September 2014 course WILL BE OPEN for NFP scholarship applications
+The September 2014 course is OPEN for NFP scholarship applications until 4 February

 The 2015 course is OPEN for applications